spuder/OpenSpool/README.md

-# Rainbow Reel
+# OpenSpool

 RFID tracking system for 3d printer filament

-Rainbow Reel is a combination of hardware and software that mimics the functionality of RFID tags on BambuLab filament roles.
+OpenSpool is a combination of hardware and software that mimics the functionality of RFID tags on BambuLab filament roles.

 ## Objectives